techidaily/site-win11-tips/source/_posts/mastering-audio-cd-production-from-mp3-files-an-efficient-guide-to-using-imgburn-in-windows.md

  Of course, you will also need a CD writing device.
 All devices that work with similar optical discs are compatible with CDs.
 Thanks to this, you can also use a DVD or Blu-Ray writer.
 Emphasis on the "writer" bit, for you might have a device that can only read optical discs.

  Note that if you want to perform the opposite, to bring your CDs into the modern age by converting them to MP3s, we've got you covered, too.
-Check our article on[how to rip a CD to MP3 (and auto-name the files correctly)](https://www.makeuseof.com/tag/how-to-rip-a-cd-automatically-correctly-name-the-files-windows/) .
+Check our article on [how to rip a CD to MP3 (and auto-name the files correctly)](https://www.makeuseof.com/tag/how-to-rip-a-cd-automatically-correctly-name-the-files-windows/) .

 ## Download and Install ImgBurn